 As for setting it up, all you have to do is plug it in to your coaxial port, power it on, and you are good to go.
 And to get rid of your rented modem, all you need to do is call Comcast and tell them you want to drop off your rented modem at the nearest Service Center.

-But don’t bother browsing through the convoluted layout of this chart, as we’ve already researched and singled out the ten best modems for any Comcast Internet package.
+Don’t fret, as we’ve already researched and selected the ten best modems for any Comcast Internet package.

 Just keep in mind that if you don’t already have your own router, you will need one too, preferably an AC router.
-You can also save a bit of money by purchasing a modem/router combo unit as well, though they usually aren’t as effective as individual units.
+You can also save a bit of money by purchasing a modem/router combo unit instead, though they usually aren’t as effective as individual units.

 There are plenty of different options for you to choose, but however you go about it, buy your networking equipment so you have one less monthly fee to worry about.

-When you search for Comcast-approved networking gear, Arris is the first company that will pop up.
-Not only do they manufacture the most Comcast-compatible modems out there, but they also make the most popular one: the SURFboard SB6141.
+When you search for Comcast-approved networking gear, Arris’s equipment is always at the top of the list.
+Not only do they manufacture the most Comcast-compatible modems out there, but they also make the most popular one: the SURFboard SB6183.

-The SB6141 is a standalone modem that pairs with a WiFi router to provide download speeds of up to 43 Mbps download and upload speeds of up to 131 Mbps.
-It has two ethernet ports that allows you to connect it to a router and a wireless bridge if you use one.
+The SB6183 is a standalone modem that pairs with a WiFi router to provide download speeds of up to 686 Mbps and upload speeds of up to 131 Mbps.
+It has one gigabit ethernet port on its color-coded backplate.

-The only reason that their TG862G-CT needs a special mention is because this is the only modem on the list that supports Comcast Voice, the telephone service featured in their popular Comcast Triple Play package.
+When it comes to the price value of Arris equipment, their TG862G-CT is pretty far from the top of the pack.
+Still, this modem needs a special mention is because this is one of the only retail modems that supports Comcast Voice, the telephone service featured in their popular Comcast Triple Play package.

-The embedded router fairly bottom-tier in terms of performance, which frustratingly means that you would have to use wireless range extenders if you wanted to upgrade your wireless signal.
+The embedded router is fairly bottom-tier in terms of performance, which means that you would have to use a wireless range extender if you wanted to upgrade its wireless signal.

 You could also connect a second router to this device via one of its four ethernet ports, but I would reserve this setup for only if you already have an extra AC router laying around unused.